 For as long as I can remember I have wanted to be a stay at home mom.
 I struggled choosing a career path in high school and college because I only had dreams of being a mom.
-I knew it would be hard to be a mom while living on one income, but I was determined to make it happen.

-I have been living my dream for 15 years now and I am so grateful.
+I have been living my dream for 15 years now and am so grateful.
 My husband is a good and hard worker, but he is also a blue collar worker and he does not earn a large paycheck.

 It’s not always easy to be a stay at home mom when I know that our financial situation could be much better if I would go to work.